MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al770.md

 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
-# Compiler Error AL0767
+# Compiler Error AL0770

 [!INCLUDE[banner_preview](../includes/banner_preview.md)]

-The URL '{0}' cannot be used as the ruleset path for this project because its configuration does not permit external rulesets.
+The identifier '{0}' cannot have any leading or trailing spaces.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)